In the future, companies measure Return on Experience before Return on Investment. Here is why.

 - The Marketing Dept. have to focus more on engaging employees before they launch the next campaign to make sure employees can act as ambassadors for it.
 And live up to the promises made in the ad!

 - The Internal Communication Department should stop measuring how many articles they publish.
-Rather, they should consider how they could help the Sales Dept. to implement a good digital solution that would enable them to communicate effectively with their employees in the field and hereby increase sales.
+Rather, they should consider how they could inspire their colleagues to act in accordance with the desired key behaviors — and maybe even help the Sales Dept. to implement a good digital solution that would enable them to communicate effectively with their employees in the field and thereby increase sales.

 How to get started